CAMMA-public/cholectriplet2022/submit.md

 ## 2. Tag Docker
-Please follow the following specifications, to tag your Docker Image for final submision:
+Tag your Docker Image for final submision using the following format:

 ```
-    docker tag <image-name> cholectriplet/<team-key>/<image-name>:latest
+    docker tag <image-name> <team-key>/submission/<image-name>:latest
 ```

-- Example: if your Docker _image-name_ is "team404" and your private _team-key_ is "2022-au8v12xw", tag your Docker as follows:
+ - Example: if your Docker _image-name_ is "team-endovis" and your private _team-key_ is "endovis22", tag your Docker as follows:
 ```
-    docker tag team404 cholectriplet/2022-au8v12xw/team404:latest
+    docker tag team-endovis endovis22/submission/team-endovis:latest
 ```